kurt-krueckeberg/de/_sources/les1.md.txt

 ###  S sounds

 `\z\` is the voiced s sound in words like: bee,fly,wasp.
-The "zzz..." sound; for example
+The "zzz..." sound; as in, for example, the word rasen:

 ```
 ra·sen [ˈra:zn̩]